MA Film and Television

 Funding and studentship opportunities are listed on the Faculty of Arts funding pages.

-Graduates of film and television at Bristol have taken up careers as film-makers, programme researchers, senior academics and broadcasting executives.
+Graduates of film and television at Bristol have taken up broad variety of careers, including as filmmakers, programme researchers, senior academics, broadcasting executives, journalists, festival programmers, screenwriters, editors and developing commissioners.